bbchallenge/bbchallenge/src/routes/story.md

 This represents a substantial and truly impressive effort, however we do not believe that Skelet’s program has been reviewed independently, and proving 6,000 lines of uncommented Pascal correct would be a challenge (How can we be sure that the original set of 164 machines is not erroneous?
 I.e we'd need a proof that some machines were not overlooked or nor decided using incorrect arguments.).

 In contrast, it is one of the core mission of the busy beaver challenge to provide open source, concise, modular, tested and proved correct code in order to facilitate peer-review and increase trust in the final outcome of the challenge.
-See our [reproducibility and verifiability statement](/method#reproducibility-and-verifiability-statement).
+See our <a href="/method#reproducibility-and-verifiability-statement" rel="external">reproducibility and verifiability statement</a>.

 <a id="references"></a>